jakkra/ZSWatch/README.md

 - Possible current leakage on some pins.
 - Max display brightness is 60% (however definitely bright enough).

-## Upcoming Hardware features in ZSWatch v2
+## Hardware features in ZSWatch v2
 - nRF5340 BLE chip (u-blox NORA-B10 module).
   - 2x CPU frequenzy.
   - 4x RAM (Will allow double buffered of data to the screen and larger framebuffers to decrease lag/tearing).